College lacrosse: Division III men's lacrosse

-The majority of schools playing NCAA men's lacrosse play in Division III, with 247 in all.
-Most Division III lacrosse teams are located in the Northeast, with only seven programs west of the Mississippi River.
+The majority of schools playing NCAA men's lacrosse play in Division III, with 245 in all.
+Most Division III lacrosse teams are located in the Northeast, with only seven programs west of the Mississippi River (with two others in cities on that river's east bank).
+Only two of these schools are west of the Central Time Zone.
 The USILA conducted a "small college" championship in 1972 and 1973.
 The NCAA Division III championship originally was combined with Division II from 1974–1979, before the NCAA split the non-Division I schools into separate Division II and III tournaments in 1980.
-Hobart has made a record 15 appearances in the championship game and won a total of 13 championships.
-Hobart lacrosse also won the championship the first 12 years it was held from 1980–1991.
+Salisbury University shares the record for most D-III championships with 13, and has sole possession of the record for most championship game appearances with 18.
+The other holder of the record for most championships, Hobart, won the championship the first 12 years it was held from 1980–1991, and appeared in the championship game 15 times.
 The 12 consecutive championships are an NCAA record but Hobart has not won again since 1993, and now plays at the Division I level.
-Salisbury University now follows closely with 12 non-consecutive championships and 17 appearances.

-NCAA Division III lacrosse programs are organized into 24 conferences and over 20 independent programs.
+NCAA Division III lacrosse programs are organized into 22 conferences and over 20 independent programs.
+The number of conferences dropped by two after the 2023 season; the New England Collegiate Conference, with only four full members in that season, disbanded as an all-sports conference, while the Colonial States Athletic Conference and United East Conference merged under the United East banner.

-The defending Division III national champions are the RIT Tigers.
+The defending Division III national champions are the Tufts Jumbos.